 Your primary duty of care requires you to ensure, so far as is reasonably practicable, the health and safety of your workers and anyone else affected by your business activities.
 The word "health" explicitly covers both physical and psychological health.
 Your obligations go well beyond preventing physical injuries.
 You must actively protect your workers' mental wellbeing.

 The phrase "reasonably practicable" sits at the heart of your obligations.
 You weigh up how likely a hazard or risk is to occur, how serious the resulting harm could be, what you know (or should know) about the hazard and ways to eliminate or minimise it, whether suitable controls exist, and whether the cost of implementing controls stacks up against the level of risk.
-Safe Work Australia provides detailed guidance on how to apply this test.

 What Are Psychosocial Hazards?